o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

 2. Open the file *AssetProcessorPlatformConfig.ini* in a text editor and enable the iOS assets: `ios = enabled`

-3. Navigate to the folder `dev/mac_xcode/bin/profile/` and run *AssetProcessor*.
+3. Navigate to the folder `mac_xcode/bin/profile/` and run *AssetProcessor*.
 This opens the Asset Processor application and builds the required iOS assets.

-4. Create a new folder named "gems" in the folder `dev/Cache/BaseViewer/ios/`.
+4. Create a new folder named "gems" in the folder `Cache/BaseViewer/ios/`.

-5. Create a new folder named “ios_xcode” in the folder `dev/` if it does not already exist.
+5. Create a new folder named “ios_xcode” if it does not already exist.

 6. Set Atom’s build folder using CMake by running the following command:
-     `cmake -B <atom-build>/dev/ios_xcode -G "Xcode" -DCMAKE_TOOLCHAIN_FILE=cmake/Platform/iOS/Toolchain_ios.cmake -DLY_MONOLITHIC_GAME=1 -DLY_3RDPARTY_PATH=<atom-build>/3rdParty/ -DLY_PROJECTS="BaseViewer" -DLY_UNITY_BUILD=ON`
+     `cmake -B <atom-build>/ios_xcode -G "Xcode" -DCMAKE_TOOLCHAIN_FILE=cmake/Platform/iOS/Toolchain_ios.cmake -DLY_MONOLITHIC_GAME=1 -DLY_3RDPARTY_PATH=<atom-build>/3rdParty/ -DLY_PROJECTS="BaseViewer" -DLY_UNITY_BUILD=ON`

     {{< note >}}
  Replace `<atom-build>` with your path to the Atom build folder.
     {{< /note >}}

-7. Open the generated Xcode solution located in the folder `dev/mac_xcode` and use it to build and deploy to your device.
+7. Open the generated Xcode solution located in the folder `mac_xcode` and use it to build and deploy to your device.

 8. Test out the various RHI, RPI, and Feature samples.